-Back when I was still in school, I was making $100 a month by ghostwriting articles for $2.
+Back when I was in school, I was making $100 a month by ghostwriting articles for $2.
 While it didn’t buy me a home, it was a lot for a 15-year-old living in Eastern Europe.
 Years later my design writing was paying the bills.

 It’s interesting to see how much I’ve learned in the process.
 Every so often I read some of those articles and I can’t believe how embarrassing they are – and that’s great!
 If you think the work you did five years ago is embarrassing, it’s a sign that you’re growing and learning.
-So what did I learn until now?
+So what did I learn about writing up until now?

 1. Use plain English